EliAndrewC/l7r/setting/l7r.md

 Here is the vow of obedience sworn by all members of the Order of Bishamon in Lion lands (different clans often have different versions of these vows):

-"I, [Monk's Name], vow unto Bishamon, the embodiment of strength and defense, and to the Order that serves him.
+> I, [Monk's Name], vow unto Bishamon, the embodiment of strength and defense, and to the Order that serves him.
 I submit myself wholly to the guidance and authority of the Abbot, and to the teachings and principles of our sacred Order.
+>

-I shall follow their wisdom with humility and dedication, understanding their insight to be born of a deeper connection to the cycles and interconnections of all things.
+> I shall follow their wisdom with humility and dedication, understanding their insight to be born of a deeper connection to the cycles and interconnections of all things.
 In obedience, I strive to tread the path towards enlightenment, transcending the bonds of ignorance and suffering.
+>

-Under the gaze of Bishamon and the Fortunes, I pledge my loyalty and dedication to this sacred journey.
-I vow to uphold the strength and virtue of Bishamon, the eternal cycle of courage and strength, as I strive to align my spirit with his rhythm, becoming an active echo of his divine essence."
+> Under the gaze of Bishamon and the Fortunes, I pledge my loyalty and dedication to this sacred journey.
+I vow to uphold the strength and virtue of Bishamon, the eternal cycle of courage and strength, as I strive to align my spirit with his rhythm, becoming an active echo of his divine essence.

 In addition to the above, the PCs have several different vows which they have the option to take.

 One of them is a "vow of fasting" which has this wording:

-"In the sight of all that is, and under the watchful gaze of Bishamon, the Fortune of Strength, I, [Name], swear a solemn vow of fasting.
+> In the sight of all that is, and under the watchful gaze of Bishamon, the Fortune of Strength, I, [Name], swear a solemn vow of fasting.
 As the kumosaya blight has taken our rice and soybeans, so too shall I limit myself to these humble grains, a symbol of the suffering endured by our lands.
 I shall partake only of rice, soybeans, and the simplest of vegetables, abstaining from all other foods, as a testament to my solidarity with those who suffer.
 I shall drink only water and tea, pure and clear, renouncing all other beverages as a symbol of my commitment to clarity and purity in my purpose.
+>

-May my abstention serve as a constant reminder of the hardship faced by our people, strengthening my resolve to bring relief and rectification.
+> May my abstention serve as a constant reminder of the hardship faced by our people, strengthening my resolve to bring relief and rectification.
 May my sacrifices purify me and bring me closer to the strength and endurance embodied by Bishamon, so that I may better serve in the pursuit of our collective redemption.
+>

-In my daily meals, I shall remember the people, the land, and the divine grace that sustains us all.
+> In my daily meals, I shall remember the people, the land, and the divine grace that sustains us all.
 And in my strength, may I reflect the strength of Bishamon, using it not for personal gain, but for the betterment of all.
-This I swear, in the name of Bishamon, Fortune of Strength, and in the pursuit of the rectification of our great sin."
+This I swear, in the name of Bishamon, Fortune of Strength, and in the pursuit of the rectification of our great sin.

 Another is a "vow of poverty", which has this wording:

-"I, [Name], in the sight of the Celestial Heavens, the Kami, and the ever-vigilant Bishamon, do solemnly swear a vow of poverty.
+> I, [Name], in the sight of the Celestial Heavens, the Kami, and the ever-vigilant Bishamon, do solemnly swear a vow of poverty.
+>

-I pledge to renounce all worldly possessions and personal wealth, to relinquish the desire for material gain, and to live a life of simplicity and humility.
+> I pledge to renounce all worldly possessions and personal wealth, to relinquish the desire for material gain, and to live a life of simplicity and humility.
 I commit myself to depend solely on the generosity of others for my basic needs, and to accept their gifts with gratitude, while never seeking or expecting excess.
+>

-I promise to use any resources that come my way not for my own benefit, but to help those less fortunate, to alleviate suffering, and to further the harmony of the Empire.
+> I promise to use any resources that come my way not for my own benefit, but to help those less fortunate, to alleviate suffering, and to further the harmony of the Empire.
 I vow to maintain a clear mind, free from the distractions of material desires, focused solely on the pursuit of enlightenment and the service of others.
+>

-In the spirit of Bishamon, I understand that true strength lies not in the accumulation of wealth, but in the resilience of the spirit, the endurance of the body, and the wisdom of the mind.
+> In the spirit of Bishamon, I understand that true strength lies not in the accumulation of wealth, but in the resilience of the spirit, the endurance of the body, and the wisdom of the mind.
 The Way of the warrior, the path I have chosen, is one of discipline, self-denial, and service.
+>

-I acknowledge that, in breaking this vow, I would tarnish my spirit, invite the disfavor of the Heavens, and undermine the very principles I strive to uphold.
+> I acknowledge that, in breaking this vow, I would tarnish my spirit, invite the disfavor of the Heavens, and undermine the very principles I strive to uphold.
 I risk falling from Bishamon's favor, and failing in the pursuit of the strength he embodies.
+>

-In choosing this path of self-denial, I aim to remind myself and others of the impermanence of earthly riches, the value of spiritual wealth, and the virtue of compassion.
+> In choosing this path of self-denial, I aim to remind myself and others of the impermanence of earthly riches, the value of spiritual wealth, and the virtue of compassion.
 I endeavor to embody the strength of Bishamon, not through material prosperity, but through the strength of my character and the depth of my resolve.
+>

-So swear I, [Name], under the watchful eyes of Bishamon, the Fortune of Strength."
+> So swear I, [Name], under the watchful eyes of Bishamon, the Fortune of Strength.

 The third example vow for this campaign is the "vow of discovery", which has this wording:

-"In the sight of Bishamon, the mighty Fortune of Strength and Warriors, I, [character's name], vow to delve into the depths of truth regarding the calamity that has befallen these lands.
+> In the sight of Bishamon, the mighty Fortune of Strength and Warriors, I, [character's name], vow to delve into the depths of truth regarding the calamity that has befallen these lands.
+>

-I swear to guard the secrets entrusted to me, as the armor of Bishamon shields the righteous, valuing the truth above all else, and preserving the confidentiality of those who demand it as a condition of sharing their truths with me.
+> I swear to guard the secrets entrusted to me, as the armor of Bishamon shields the righteous, valuing the truth above all else, and preserving the confidentiality of those who demand it as a condition of sharing their truths with me.
 Yet, in my pursuit of truth, I will not speak falsehoods, nor will I allow deception to cloud the purity of my quest.
 When asked, I will speak truth or silence, never lies.
+>

-I commit to not publicly accuse any soul of any sin without proof, for the blade of Bishamon does not strike without certainty.
+> I commit to not publicly accuse any soul of any sin without proof, for the blade of Bishamon does not strike without certainty.
 I understand that a hasty accusation may cause harm as grievous as the blight itself.
+>

-Guided by Bishamon's strength, I will navigate the path of truth, the path of wisdom, and the path of honor.
+> Guided by Bishamon's strength, I will navigate the path of truth, the path of wisdom, and the path of honor.
 May my journey bring clarity and, ultimately, healing to this land we all hold dear.
-This I vow, in Bishamon's name."
+This I vow, in Bishamon's name.

 Note that, all three of these vows are sworn to Bishamon, but Daikoku, the Fortune of Wealth, would be a more intuitive choice for a vow of poverty.
 After all, to renounce material wealth is to engage directly with the domain that Daikoku oversees.